Are you already using the Facebook profanity filter to protect your comments section?

 CommentGuard's profanity filter

-While building CommentGuard, our comment moderation software for Facebook & Instagram, we wanted to implement a better profanity filter than the Facebook's filter.
+While building CommentGuard, our comment moderation software for Facebook & Instagram, we wanted to implement a better profanity filter than Facebook's built-in filter.

-After researching and testing the available solutions, we've implemented an AI profanity filter that supports 15 different languages and was trained on over 100 billion content submissions over the last 15 years to detect profane language.
+After researching and testing the available solutions, we've implemented a machine learning profanity filter that supports 15 different languages and was trained on over 100 billion content submissions to detect profane language.